LinkedEarth/RLeapFROGS/chapters/module2.md

 We'll create a 500-point time series with an even time step of 1 and first-order autocorrelation of 0.9.

+Additionally, let's make a second time series by adding some noice to the first.

+And before we do any plotting we'll reformat the data for ggplot.
+We can only assign one 'y aesthetic', so we need to use the function ```gather``` to reorganize our data.

 <codeblock id="04_02">
 </codeblock>

 </exercise>